NEWS

 feFebruary 2017

-Aki has been selected as a recipient of the Association of Collegiate Schools of Architecture (ACSA) 2016-2017 New Faculty Teaching Award.
-She will receive the award at the 105th ACSA Annual Meeting, March 23-25, in Detroit.
+I am honored to be a recipient of the Association of Collegiate Schools of Architecture (ACSA) 2016-2017 New Faculty Teaching Award.
+I will receive the award at the 105th ACSA Annual Meeting, March 23-25, in Detroit.
 This national-level award recognizes demonstrated excellence in teaching performance during the first ten academic semesters of a full-time architectural teaching career.

 Natural Light & Architecture panel at Parsons School of Design